This beautiful Mother’s Day paper flower craft is the perfect project for kids at home or in a classroom.

 8. Tape or hot glue the straw to the base of the flower.
 You may use a glob of hot glue, but you will have to hold it upright for about two minutes or until it sets and the glue will be too hot for little fingers.
+DO NOT allow young kids to use hot glue.
 Tape is less attractive, but much easier and faster for young kids.

 Your flower is finished!
 You could encourage your kids to write messages to their moms on the base of these flowers.